01mf02/jq-lang-spec/spec.typ

 @updates then shows how to evaluate a class of jq filters that update values using a filter called _path_ that defines which parts of the input to update, and a filter that defines what the values matching the path should be replaced with.
+The semantics of jq and those that will be shown in this text differ most notably in the case of updates.

 #figure(caption: [Evaluation of a jq program with an input value.
   Solid lines indicate data flow, whereas a dashed line indicates that